Jingxuaw/PRS-project_Your-Dietician/README.md

 ### Food Image Recognition

 Users upload their food image to and click the Confirm button.
-The system will tell them what the food is.
+The system will tell them what the food is and how many calories it would be like.

 ![image](https://github.com/Jingxuaw/PRS-project_Your-Dietician/blob/master/food%20image%20recognition.png)